PapiLer/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Why did the sentence fail the driving test?
+It never came to a full stop.